marmelab/react-admin/Fields.md

 ## `source`

 The name of the property to display.
-Can contain strings.
+Can contain dots for accessing properties of nested objects.

 ```jsx
 <TextField source="author.first_name" />